-Misconduct is subject to review by Academic Director Daniel Graves, and selected members of the teaching and administrative staff.
-Final disciplinary decisions are made by Daniel Graves.
+Misconduct is subject to review by the Director of your campus, and selected members of the teaching and administrative staff.
+Final disciplinary decisions are made by the Director.
 A complete description of the policies and procedures governing student disciplinary action is available in the Registrar's office.
 Please familiarize yourself with these policies.